Lizard climbing stairs

 Treats:

 Willow Veterinary Group Ltd offers a mix of pet and farm veterinary work, with services listed by the clinic including hospitalisation, microchipping, parasite treatments, prescriptions and pet passports.
 It is also listed as a veterinary nurse training facility.
 Reviews describe both routine and urgent care: one owner got an appointment within 2 hours for a sick puppy (despite not being registered yet), and another describes a vet stitching a cat’s leg wound.
-Feedback is mixed on the front desk and on surgery—some owners describe supportive end-of-life care, while others report rudeness over the phone and a serious complaint about a cherry eye operation.

 Our Score (73/100)